 Given the breadth of PR it is an attractive field to graduates, which can make entry competitive.
 Relevant qualifications can be useful but experience (paid or voluntary) is an important entry requirement.
-Also included in this section is science communication/promotion.
+Science communication/promotion is also included in this section.

 Information and advice on public relations (PR) specifically for University of Edinburgh students and graduates.

 Follow the links below for profiles of common occupations in this sector:

 Coming soon!
 Connect.ed is a great new way of making contact with alumni and other professionals working in different sectors.
 More details will be available here.

 In our 'Day in the Life' series graduates write about the jobs they do.